luhaofang/CACU/readme.md

 ## Model design

-- Build a cnn network like what you did in Caffe.You may easily create a CNN mode in CACU if you are a Caffe user.
+- Build a cnn network like what you did on Caffe.You may easily create a CNN mode in CACU if you are a Caffe user.
 Block network design will support.

 ## References
 [1] A Krizhevsky, I Sutskever, GE Hinton.
 [Imagenet classification with deep convolutional neural networks.](http://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf).